094459/newsletter-oss-projects/README.md

 [codecatalyst-runner-cli](https://aws-oss.beachgeek.co.uk/3up) This repository contains a command line tool that will allow you to run Amazon CodeCatalyst workflows locally.
 The README provides the instructions for quickly installing and getting started, so if  you have been using Amazon CodeCatalyst and looking for this, look no more.(#196)

+**containers-cost-allocation-dashboard**

+[containers-cost-allocation-dashboard](https://aws-oss.beachgeek.co.uk/3x9) provides everything you need to create a QuickSight dashboard for containers cost allocation based on data from Kubecost.
+The dashboard provides visibility into EKS in-cluster cost and usage in a multi-cluster environment, using data from a self-hosted Kubecost pod.
+The README contains additional links to resources to help you understand how this works, dependencies, and how to deploy and configure this project.(#198)

 **container-resiliency**

 [container-resiliency](https://aws-oss.beachgeek.co.uk/3vs) the primary goal of this repository is to provide a comprehensive guide and patterns for organisations to design, deploy, and operate highly resilient and fault-tolerant containerised applications on AWS.
 These patterns aims to provide the knowledge and practical guidance necessary to mitigate risks, minimise downtime, and ensure the continuous availability and resilience of containerised applications on AWS, ultimately enhancing their overall operational efficiency and customer experience.(#197)